Conservation (Fire) Camps Program

 The primary mission of the Conservation (Fire) Camp Program is to support state, local and federal government agencies as they respond to emergencies including fires, floods, and other natural disasters.
 Additionally, hand crews respond to rescue efforts in local parks or flood suppression.

-CDCR, in cooperation with the California Department of Forestry and Fire Protection (CAL FIRE) and the Los Angeles County Fire Department (LAC FIRE), jointly operates 44 conservation camps, commonly known as fire camps, located in 27 counties.
-All camps are minimum-security facilities and all are staffed with correctional staff.
+CDCR, in cooperation with the California Department of Forestry and Fire Protection (CAL FIRE) and the Los Angeles County Fire Department (LACFD), jointly operates 35 conservation camps, commonly known as fire camps, located in 25 counties across California.
+All camps are minimum-security facilities and staffed with correctional staff.

 What is a Conservation (Fire) Camp?

 CDCR initiated the Conservation (Fire) Camp Program to provide able-bodied incarcerated people the opportunity to work on meaningful projects throughout the state.
 The CDCR road camps were established in 1915.
 During World War II, much of the work force that was used by the Division of Forestry (now known as CAL FIRE), was depleted.

 CDCR provided the needed work force by having incarcerated people occupy “temporary camps” to augment the regular firefighting forces.
 During WWII, were 41 “interim camps,” which would become the foundation for the network of camps in operation today.
 In 1946, the Rainbow Conservation Camp opened as the first permanent male conservation camp.
 Rainbow made history again when it converted to a female camp in 1983.